Table of Contents

 - Highest BAC — 0.16% and above

-What Happens After a DUI in PA?
+What Happens If You Get a DUI in PA?

 Once a police officer in Pennsylvania stops you under suspicion of DUI, they may arrest you if they have probable cause to believe you were intoxicated at the time of driving.
 After the arrest, they will take you back to the police station, where you have the option of taking a blood, breath or urine test.
 The important thing to remember about the breath test is that there is no standard equipment used in each police department.